State Ballet of Georgia

 The State Ballet of Georgia is the ballet company of the Z. Paliashvilil Opera and Ballet State Theatre in Tbilisi.
 Nina Ananiashvili has been artistic director since 2004.
 Its repertory includes works by Ashton, Balanchine, Bournonville, Kylián, Ratmansky, Possokhov, McIntyre and Welch.
-The company has toured to New York City in 2007, 2008, 2010 and 2011, to Jacob's Pillow, and to Edinburgh.
+The company has toured to New York City in 2007, 2008, 2010 and 2011, to Jacob's Pillow, to Edinburgh and to London.